Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Monte Carlo simulation samples

 The production of Drell--Yan $Z/\gamma^{*}\to\ellell$ events ($\ell=e,\mu,\tau$) at NLO in \alphas is described in Ref.~\cite{ATL-PHYS-PUB-2017-006} and relies on the \SHERPA[2.2] event generator~\cite{Bothmann:2019yzt} with the dedicated set of tuned parameters and the \NNPDF[3.0nnlo]~\cite{Ball:2014uwa} parton distribution function.
 Events were generated according to a partition of the phase space described in Ref.~\cite{ATL-PHYS-PUB-2017-006}, resulting in a set of orthogonal samples which were combined with weights corresponding to the NLO cross-section calculated by the generator.
 The \ellell invariant mass was required to be at least \SI{40}{\GeV}.

 A full ATLAS detector simulation~\cite{SOFT-2010-01} based on \GEANT~\cite{Agostinelli:2002hh} was then used to faithfully reproduce particle interactions with the detector and its response.
 Additional \pp interactions in the same or neighbouring bunch crossings were also simulated in order to reproduce the conditions of data-taking during the LHC \RunTwo operation.
+Simulated events are weighted to reproduce the measured performances of various selection criteria, such as electron identification~\cite{EGAM-2018-01}.
+In addition, reconstructed lepton and jet momenta are transformed~\cite{EGAM-2018-01,MUON-2022-01,JETM-2018-05} to match the real detector resolution.

-The source of a lepton candidate in simulation, discussed in Section~\ref{sec:fake_sources}, is identified by using preserved generator-level information to match each reconstructed lepton candidate to the closest particle produced by the event generator, based primarily on the angular separation between the latter and the reconstructed track of the former.
-If the matched particle is a charged lepton (or, in the case of electron candidates, a photon), its origin is checked so that the different sources of non-prompt leptons can be distinguished.
+The source of a lepton candidate in simulation, discussed in Section~\ref{sec:fake_sources}, is identified by using preserved generator-level information to match the track of each reconstructed lepton candidate to a suitable stable particle produced by the generator or the~\textsc{Geant4} simulation, among those preserved in the event record (Sections 3.6 and 5.3 in Ref.~\cite{SOFT-2010-01}).
+The matching is performed by evaluating the contribution of each stable particle to the simulated ID and (for muons) MS hits used to reconstruct the track, and requiring that the matched particle accounts for at least half of those hits (Section 6.3 in Ref.~\cite{STDM-2015-02}).
+While the latter is a general procedure used for all tracks, for leptons specifically the result is discarded if the reconstructed track has less than three combined hits in the pixel and SCT detectors, or if the track and the stable particle do not satisfy $\Delta{R}<0.2$.
+If the stable particle is a charged lepton (or, in the case of electron candidates, may also be a photon), its origin is checked so that the different sources of non-prompt leptons can be distinguished.

-In Section~\ref{sec:applications}, the simulation of several other processes is involved, and is performed with a similar workflow; complete information about the MC generators employed, their configurations, and the cross-section calculations used to normalise the simulated samples, is available in the references provided in that section for those two analyses.
+In Section~\ref{sec:applications}, other simulated processes are used.
+The corresponding MC samples are obtained with a similar workflow.
+Complete information about the MC generators and their configurations, as well as the cross-section calculations used to normalise the simulated samples, is available in the references provided in that section.

 \FloatBarrier